botlabs-gg/yagpdb-docs-v2/content/moderation/advanced-automoderator/effects.md

 ### Effect Logic

-Effects in YAGPDB's Advanced Automoderator follow the logical AND operator.
-That is, once a rule passes all checks, all effects will be applied.
+All effects will be executed once all prior checks are met — that is, the effects are combined according to the logical AND operator.

 #### Delete Message